 - To search for any correspondence between the two subjects.

 - To search for any relevant financial information.

-The Forensic Computing Specialists removed the hard drive from the first subject's PC and connected it to his machine using a write blocker.
+The Forensic Computing Specialist removed the hard drive from the first subject's PC and connected it to a forensic workstation using a write blocker.
 A forensic copy of the hard drive was then taken, and the original hard drive was replaced in the machine.
 The process was repeated for the second computer.
-The Blackberry's were acquired in a similar manner.
+Data from the BlackBerrys were also forensically extracted.

 The servers were acquired using the EnCase Field Intelligence Module (FIM), which allows the data to be captured in a live environment (the server does not need to be shut down).
 Files from each of the subjects' networked file storage areas were forensically copied to a DVD to which no further changes could be made.
 Their email files were captured in a similar manner from the trust's email server.